top of page

 What It Typically Covers

-If someone slips, falls, and gets hurt inside your store, your policy can help cover medical expenses and related claims.
+If someone slips and suffers an injury inside your store, your policy helps cover medical expenses and damages.

 Key Coverages That Work Alongside General Liability

-Slip-and-fall protection is important, but it’s only one piece of a complete insurance plan.
+Slip-and-fall protection is essential, but it’s only one component of a comprehensive insurance program.

 Other Essential Coverages